Posts

 Summary : "A philosophical critique of the meritocratic ideal that has dominated Western political and economic thought for the last half-century.
 Sandel argues that meritocracy, far from being a purely just system, has become a source of division, resentment, and humiliation, fundamentally undermining the notion of the common good and fueling the populist backlash seen globally (Brexit, Trump, etc.).
 This book challenges the deep-seated belief—shared by liberals and conservatives alike—that success is primarily a product of individual talent and effort, and that those who succeed deserve their vast rewards, while those who fail have only themselves to blame."
 Key Ideas : Meritocracy Myth How Australia Really Works : The top 20% of Australian society rely heavily on the meritocracy myth to justify inequality.
 However, Australia is one of the easiest places for those with existing power and wealth to use socioeconomic segregation (or urban stratification), credentialism (and l...

-Book Summary: Private Government: How Employers Rule Our Lives (and Why We Don't Talk about It)
+Book Summary - Private Government: How Employers Rule Our Lives (and Why We Don't Talk about It)

 Image